walkidni/shelfshift/README.md

 # TradeMint Import Studio

 This app imports product data from supported ecommerce product URLs and returns a normalized JSON payload.
+It can also export the normalized product into a Shopify-importable CSV file.

 I use this structure:
 - FastAPI API for programmatic use (`POST /api/v1/import`)
+- FastAPI CSV export endpoint (`GET/POST /api/v1/export/shopify.csv`)
 - Simple web UI for manual testing (`/`)
 - Shared importer services for Shopify, Amazon, Etsy, and AliExpress